Helping a Student Get Help

 Worried About Someone?

 During the course of your work or life at the university, you may encounter students who are in emotional distress or academic trouble.
 You may also encounter students who are doing just fine, and yet might benefit from additional support or opportunities for self-development.
-In either case, you are welcome to consult with a Counseling Center counselor regarding how to understand a student's unique situation or how to refer the student to counseling.
-Because interactions with Counseling Center counselors are confidential, information regarding a student's contact will not be shared with others -- whether friends, faculty, or family -- except with the student's explicit permission.
-A concerned party’s interaction with a Counseling Center counselor about the welfare of a student is similarly confidential.
+In either case, you are welcome to consult with a Counseling Center clinician regarding how to understand a student's unique situation or how to refer the student to counseling.
+Because interactions with Counseling Center clinicians are confidential, information regarding a student's contact will not be shared with others -- whether friends, faculty, or family -- except with the student's explicit permission.
+A concerned party’s interaction with a Counseling Center clinician about the welfare of a student is similarly confidential.

 The Counseling Center staff includes psychologists and social workers with extensive experience in psychological assessment and treatment, adolescent and young-adult development, and educational psychology.
 The counseling staff also includes graduate trainees in social work and psychology.
-Counselors provide direct support for students through individual appointments, discussion/support groups, workshops and other programs.
-In addition, counselors provide support to the university community by means of consultations and information regarding issues such as students' psychological development and well-being, crisis intervention, student motivation and performance, and teacher-student or advisor-student relationships.
+Clinicians provide direct support for students through individual appointments, discussion/support groups, workshops and other programs.
+In addition, clinicians provide support to the university community by means of consultations and information regarding issues such as students' psychological development and well-being, crisis intervention, student motivation and performance, and teacher-student or advisor-student relationships.

 Situations in which a consultation or referral would be appropriate: